13 Top-Rated Campgrounds near Sacramento, CA

 3. Mineral Bar Campground, Auburn State Recreation Area

 The most popular of Auburn's campgrounds, Mineral Bar Campground, features 18 sites available on a first-come, first-served basis.
-The narrow road leading to Mineral Bar campground typically deters RVs and trailers from accessing the sites.
+The narrow road leading to the Mineral Bar campground typically deters RVs and trailers from accessing the sites.
+All sites have picnic tables, fire pits, and pit toilets available.
+Visitors need to bring their own drinking water or filtration method.

 Official site: https://www.parks.ca.gov/?page_id=502